 The widespread popularity of Muscle Beach exploded from its founding in the 1930s to the 1950s.
-From 1930 to 1937, still relatively early in the beach's history, annual attendance jumped from 3,500 to 1.8 million visitors.48 It was not until the end of World War II in 1945 that
+From 1930 to 1937, still relatively early in the beach's history, annual attendance jumped from 3,500 to 1.8 million visitors.
+It was not until the end of World War II in 1945 that

-47 Abbye "Pudgy" Stockton, Pudgy Stockton Autobiography, brief typewritten autobiography for publication in Muscle Beach Alumni Association Newsletter, accessed March 4, 2025, https://strongmanproject.com/browse(resource:7009)?q=stockton.
+&lt;sup>48 Abbye "Pudgy" Stockton, Pudgy Stockton Autobiography, brief typewritten autobiography for publication in Muscle Beach Alumni Association Newsletter, accessed March 4, 2025, https://strongmanproject.com/browse(resource:7009)?q=stockton.

 Muscle Beach reached the peak of its popularity.
-49 As depicted in Figure 1.1, the beach became a massive attraction, with crowds of up to four thousand people gathered around the platforms on weekends and holidays.
-50 Muscle Beach was popular not just in Southern California but became a cultural phenomenon across the United States and the world.
+As depicted in Figure 1.1, the beach became a massive attraction, with crowds of up to four thousand people gathered around the platforms on weekends and holidays.
+Muscle Beach was popular not just in Southern California but became a cultural phenomenon across the United States and the world.
 In the 1950s, the most popular tourist organization in Southern California advertised the beach as an attraction in its promotional materials.
 Tom the cat from the popular cartoon Tom and Jerry even lifted weights at Muscle Beach in an episode called "Muscle Beach Tom."
 Athletes across the globe wanted to participate in the phenomenon, and a copycat beach popped up as far as Aberdeen, Scotland.
-52 While Muscle Beach was an important destination in Santa Monica, it became more than that.
+While Muscle Beach was an important destination in Santa Monica, it became more than that.
 It was a widespread cultural phenomenon.

 As Muscle Beach rose to prominence, it became a hotbed for developing modern bodybuilding and gym culture and attracted some famous faces.
 In the late 1930s, Les Stockton started spreading the word about how beneficial weight training was for gymnastics.
 The Muscle Beach crew listened, and weightlifting soon became a popular activity at the beach.
-Lifting weights to gain muscle and shape the body, or bodybuilding, rose to prominence after the end of World War II.53 Muscle Beach was the bodybuilding scene.
-The winner of the first Mr. America bodybuilding contest, Bert Goodrich, was a regular participant at Muscle Beach.54 Another popular beach performer, Steve Reeves, achieved massive success in bodybuilding.
-He won three significant titles in the late 1940s and early 1950s: Mr. America, Mr. World, and Mr. Universe.55 Media coverage of men like Reeves at Muscle Beach exposed the public to muscular bodies, promoting the image of the ideal physique as muscular.56 Eventually, beach regulars brought weightlifting and bodybuilding, which were rising in popularity, off the beach, and into gyms to make money.
-Vic Tanny and his brother Armand were two influential Muscle Beach participants who became gym owners.
-Capitalizing on the popularity of the beach, Vic founded a gym chain that modernized the gym industry.
-The Stocktons also got into the gym business, and together, they operated several gyms over the years.57 Muscle Beach was more than just a popular tourist attraction.
-It was also the heart of the emerging physical fitness movement and where prominent bodybuilders and gym owners started their careers.
+Lifting weights to gain muscle and shape the body, or bodybuilding, rose to prominence after the end of World War II.
+Muscle Beach was the bodybuilding scene.
+The winner of the first Mr. America bodybuilding contest, Bert Goodrich, was a regular participant at Muscle Beach.
+Another popular beach performer, Steve Reeves, achieved massive success in bodybuilding.
+He won three significant titles in the late 1940s and early 1950s: Mr. America, Mr. World, and Mr. Universe.
+Media coverage of men like Reeves at Muscle Beach exposed the public to muscular bodies,

-49 Todd and Todd, "Muscle Beach."
+&lt;sup>50 Todd and Todd, "Muscle Beach."